 Texting while driving is banned in Georgia.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Georgia, distracted driving is listed as a category on police crash report forms.

 Georgia requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Georgia is $15.00.
-Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.
+Seatbelt laws very by state.
+Many states require passengers to wear seatbelts as well.